kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 06-27-2025
+- I searched for good ways to structurized a new vulkan renderer.
+In special I was interested how to run it: in the main thread or in a separate render thread.
+I am still investigating this question.
+I guess toing this decision is not so easy, because there are a lot of between thread concepts I haven't evaluated until now.
+And I want to avoid to do the same mistaakes as I did in my OSRE.

 ## 06-20-2025
 - Sometimes it makes sense to rethink all the stuff you have done in the past.
 Currently I am rethinking the way my old renderer in the OSRE works.
   My plan was to have a separate renderthread and push all the new stuff from the main thread to the new one.
 So far so good.
 But with the time I